henryContreras/IGLivePHP/README.md

 This is due to you not running the "stop" command inside the script.
 You cannot just close the command window to make Instagram stop streaming, you must run the stop command in the script.
 If you *do* close the command window however, start it again and just run the stop command, this should stop Instagram from listing to live content.
 #### I get an error inside of Instagram when archiving my story
 This is usually due to archiving a stream that had no content (video).
 Just delete the archive and be go on with your day.
+#### I archived my live stream but I don't see it inside of Instagram
+This is can be caused by 1 of 2 reasons:
+* You did not stream anything.
+Please make sure you actually send a video to the stream url or the archive may fail to load.
+* You did not change your stream content/canvas size.
+If you are using OBS, you can address this by following step one in [OBS Setup Section](https://github.com/JRoy/InstagramLive-PHP#obs-setup).
 #### I get "CURL Error 60: SSL certificate problem" when trying to log into Instagram
 This is due to CURL not having a valid CA. You can find a solution here: [https://stackoverflow.com/a/34883260](https://stackoverflow.com/a/34883260).
 #### I get "CURL Error 28: Operation timed out after x milliseconds with 0 bytes received."